 — Ted McGrath (@ted_mcgrath) February 17, 2018

 As long as I can remember, back from when I was a kid, I had moments when I knew I had a performer inside of me.
 I knew I had a gift and a talent.

 In the town where I lived, the people who surrounded me worked in the financial district.
 It was typical for everyone to go to a good college, graduate, then work in New York City as a financial trader, a mortgage broker, or a stockbroker.

-That was what I saw in my life and it was what I modeled.
+That was what I saw in my life, and it was what I modeled.
 It was a life of financial success as a business person.
 My dad is an entrepreneur and my mom came from a very educated background.
-So, I had them as models to show me the merits of getting a great education and then going on to business.
+So, I had them as role models.
+They dod their best to show me the merits of getting a great education and then going on to business.

 How I Knew I Wanted to be on Stage

 When I was a kid, I had these fleeting moments.
 I used to watch Eddie Murphy Raw and imitate some of the scenes.
 When I did this, I felt like I had a performer in me, but it wasn’t modeled in my environment.